Craigharrison79/MS2-Quiz-Game/README.md

 - #### Landing Page or menu

     - A clean inviting page to indicate what site/game the user is looking at.
     - Two call to action buttons.
 One to start the game and a second one of the instructions on how to play the game which will show up in a modal to help the user with navigation.

 - #### Game Page

     - First, an area to indicate which question the player/user is on.
     - The question itself.
     - The image to the questions.
     - The 4 answer boxes.
 One of the boxes will indicate the right answer once the player/user has answered the question.
 This will help educate the player/user.
     - The timer which counts down shows the player/user and time left they have to answer the questions.

 - #### Score Page

     - The player/user overall score for the game.
+    - Right answer will be 10 points and a wrong answer will remove -5 points from the score.
     - A form (input and button) to allow the player/user to enter his/her name so he/she can save the score and maybe be enter into the high scorecard.
     - Buttons: The first one to save player/user score once a name is entered.
 Second to open up the scorecard table and see who the top player/user are.
 And third button to enter back to the landing/menu page.
+    - All scores the highest scores table will be held in local storage.

 ### Future Features